silasdavis/JekyllDocs/pages/Operon/Postman/PM1-postman-ehrscape-getting-ready.md

 ---
 title:  "Getting ready with Postman"
+sidebar: operon_sidebar
 permalink: PM1-postman-ehrscape-getting-ready.html
+summary: This section contains an introduction to the Postman Tool.
+This tool can be used to run API calls to send and receive data from the Ehrscape Clinical Data Repository
 ---

 First you need to install a copy of the API runner application ***Postman*** (Chrome/Macos/Windows)